pyOpenSci/python-package-guide/documentation/write-user-documentation/document-your-code-api-docstrings.md

 <!-- This link isn't working no matter how i create the target. not sure
 why -->

 Above, we provided some examples of good, better, best docstring formats.
 If you are using Sphinx to create your docs, you can add the [doctest](https://www.sphinx-doc.org/en/master/usage/extensions/doctest.html) extension to your Sphinx build.
-Doctest provides an additional; check for docstrings with example code in them.
+Doctest provides an additional check for docstrings with example code in them.
 Doctest runs the example code in your docstring `Examples` checking that the expected output is correct.
 Similar to running tutorials in your documentation, `doctest` can be a useful step that